Free-Software-Melbourne/Commons-Clause/slides/commons1.md

-## Free Software, Open Source, Creative Commons and the Digital Commons
+## F/LOSS, Creative Commons and the Digital Commons
 <hr />

-### Pioneers
+### Pioneers Of Digital Commons

-- Free Software movement
+Free Software movement

-- Open Source
+Open Source

-- Wikipedia
+Wikipedia

-- Open Hardware
+Open Hardware

-### Modern Interpritation
+### A Growing Modern Interpretation

-- The Internet
+The Internet

 Note:
 - One of the first examples of digital commons is the Free Software movement, founded in the 1980s